QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model_sde.rst

     daily_late = sol_late[3,:] .* sol_late[6,:] * p_late.γ

     plot(sol_early.t, flow_deaths(sol_early, p_early), title = "Flow Deaths", label = "Lift Early")
     plot!(sol_late.t, flow_deaths(sol_late, p_late), label = "Lift Late")

 Pushing the peak of curve further into the future may reduce cumulative deaths if a vaccine is found.

 Despite its richness, the model above is fully deterministic.
 The policy :math:`B(t)` could change over time, but only in predictable ways.

-One source of randomness which would enter the model is considering the discretness of individuals.
-This topic, the connection to between SDEs and the Langevin equations typically used in the approximation of chemical reactions in well-mixed media are explored in our lecture on continuous time Markov chains.
+One source of randomness which would enter the model is considering the discreteness of individuals.
+This topic, the connection between SDEs and the Langevin equations typically used in the approximation of chemical reactions in well-mixed media are explored in our lecture on continuous time Markov chains.

 But rather than examining how granularity leads to aggregate fluctuations, we will concentrate on randomness that comes from aggregate changes in behavior or policy.